How to claim the solar tax credit using IRS Form 5695

-Note: The information below can be used if filing taxes in 2020 for a solar installation that was placed into service in 2019.
-Updated information for 2020 taxes to be filed in 2021 will be available when the IRS introduces form 5695 for 2020.
+Note: The information below can be used if filing taxes in 2021 for a solar installation that was placed into service in 2020.

-And hey—if you’re reading this and haven’t yet installed solar, you only have a couple more years to get this sweet tax credit.
-26% off the cost until the end of 2022, or 22% in 2023.
-That’s nothing to scoff at people, but the tax credit won’t be around after that… so what are you waiting for?
+If you’re reading this and haven’t yet installed solar, you only have a couple more years to get the tax credit.
+26% off the cost for installations completed by the end of 2022, or 22% in 2023.
+That’s nothing to scoff at, people - and the tax credit won’t be around after that… so what are you waiting for?

-We’ve included an example below of how to fill out the tax forms, and we’ve also included a section at the bottom of this post that answers some frequently asked questions about the process of claiming the credit.
+We’ve included an example below of how to fill out the tax forms.
+We’ve also included a section at the bottom of this post that answers some frequently asked questions about the process of claiming the credit.

-KEEP IN MIND: We are solar guys, not tax guys.
+KEEP IN MIND: We are solar people, not tax people.
 We do not give tax advice, and anything you read on this page is merely one example of how someone might act.
 Please consult a tax professional before filing.

 Now then, let’s get down to it.

 Fill out your Form 1040 as you normally would.
-Stop when you get down to line 13b, and move to Form 5695.
-Write or type your name in the space provided.
+Stop when you get down to line 20, and move to Schedule 3, which uses your calculations from Form 5695 on line 5.

-We chose “Example Exampleson,” who hails from my home state of Minnesota, dontcha know.
-He spent $18,600 to install a 6.2-kW solar panel system on his home, and entered that number in line 1 below:
+Today, we’re helping “Example Exampleson,” who hails from my home state of Minnesota, dontcha know.
+He spent $15,500 to install a 6.2 kW solar panel system on his home, and entered that number in line 1 below:

 So what’s a qualified solar electric property cost?
 Here’s what the instructions for Form 5695 say: